 2. Heals Painful Swollen Red Eye

 Another traditional treatment, borax is paired with Calamina, Borneolum, and Natrii Sulfas Exsiccatus to create eye drops.
-These are administered to soothe the eye when it is red and swollen.2
+These are administered to soothe the eye when it is red

 With an organ as delicate as the eye involved, and the importance of the correct mix of these ingredients, it goes without saying that this treatment needs to be done only with professional help.